sachamasry/klepsidra/README.md

   * Reformat timer records on stream insertion
   * Deleting timers with attached notes fails due to constraints.
 Either catch error and issue user error message, or delete recursively
 * UI improvements
+  * Improve display of timer descriptions, preventing the elongation of timer records due to long descriptions
+  * Calculate duration of open timers, updating regularly?
   * Update tag list sorting to case-insensitive alphabetical
   * Implement list sorting on entities: projects, business partners, activity types, etc.
   * On stopping an automated timer, there is no need to see start _and_ end times